Video Compression with CNN-based Post Processing: RESULTS AND DISCUSSION

 \subsection{Complexity analysis}

 The relative computational complexity of the proposed method, benchmarked on the original VVC and AV1 codecs, is presented in \textbf{Table \ref{tab:complexity}}.
 We have used a shared cluster computer at the University of Bristol, to execute all the computations.
-This computer contains multiple notes with 2.4GHz Inter CPUs, 138GB RAM and NVIDIA P100 GPU devices.
+This computer contains multiple nodes with 2.4GHz Inter CPUs, 138GB RAM and NVIDIA P100 GPU devices.
 We note that the average decoding complexity is 56.3 and 70.0 times compared to the original VVC VTM 4.0.1 and AV1 respectively, due to the employment of CNN-based post-processing at the decoder.
 This is for a configuration with 16 residual blocks in the generator.
+This figure is slightly higher than those of two JVET proposals O0079 \cite{r:JVETO0079} and N0254 \cite{r:JVETN0254}, in which the decoder complexities (inc. the CNN-based PP module) are 45.6 and 35.2 times that of the original VVC decoder (based on the whole JVET dataset).

-Moreover, we have further investigated the relationship between the number of residual blocks and compression performance. \textbf{Figure \ref{fig:bd}} shows the coding gains (in terms of PSNR) and algorithm relative complexity using CNN models with different numbers of residual blocks (N=4, 8, 12 and 16) to process VVC VTM QP 42 compressed content.
+Moreover, we have further investigated the relationship between the number of residual blocks and compression performance. \textbf{Figure \ref{fig:bd}} shows the coding gains (in terms of PSNR) and algorithm relative complexity using CNN models with different numbers of residual blocks (N=4, 8, 12, 16, 20, 24, 28 and 32) to process VVC VTM QP 42 compressed content.
 Again the relative complexity here is benchmarked on the original VVC decoder.
-We can observe that when the number of residual blocks (N) increases, the PSNR gain relative to the original VVC content increases in a linear fashion.
+We observe that, when the number of residual blocks (N) increases from 4 to 16, the PSNR gain relative to the original VVC content increases in a linear fashion.
+However when the number of residual blocks exceeds 20, the overall coding gain starts to decrease.
+This provides evidence that the residual block number in the proposed work is an optimal selection.